 Take your time with these and try to do a little bit each day.

-It will certainly make a difference to the way you live, and you will find so much peace and joy.
+It will certainly make a difference in the way you live, and you will find so much peace and joy.

 24. Wake up early

-I started sleeping early and wake up early, and it changed my life.
+I started sleeping early and waking up early, and it changed my life.
 Taking a walk with my pups while it’s still dark has become my new sacred routine.